 Classification of Property.
-The Rate and Method provides that for each Fiscal Year, all Assessor's Parcels of Taxable Property within the District be classified as either Taxable Property or Exempt Property.
-Taxable Property is further classified as Developed Property,
+The Rate and Method provides that for each Fiscal Year, all Assessor's Parcels within the District be classified as either Taxable Property or Exempt Property.
+Taxable Property is further classified as Developed Property, Approved Property, Undeveloped Property, or Provisional Exempt Property.

-Approved Property, Undeveloped Property, or Provisional Exempt Property.
-In addition, each Assessor's Parcel of Developed Property, Approved Property, Undeveloped Property and Provisional Exempt Property is classified as being within Zone 1, Zone 2 or Zone 3 of the District.
-If an Assessor's Parcel of Developed Property, Approved Property, Undeveloped Property or Provisional Exempt Property is located within more than one Zone, it is deemed to be entirely within the Zone in which the largest portion of its Acreage is located.
 In addition, each Assessor's Parcel of Developed Property is further classified as Residential Property, Multifamily Residential Property or Non-Residential Property.
 Assessor's Parcels of Residential Property are further categorized based on the Building Square Footage of each such Assessor's Parcel.

-Under the Rate and Method, "Developed Property" includes all Assessor's Parcels of Taxable Property for which a Final Map was recorded as of the January 1 preceding the Fiscal Year for which the Special Tax levy is being made and a building permit for new construction was issued as of the April 1 preceding the Fiscal Year for which the Special Tax A, Special Tax B or Special Tax C are being levied and for which a building permit was issued on or before April 1st preceding the Fiscal Year in which any or all of the Special Taxes are levied.
+Under the Rate and Method, "Developed Property" includes all Assessor's Parcels of Taxable Property for which a Final Map was recorded as of the January 1 preceding the Fiscal Year in which Special Tax A, Special Tax B or Special Tax C are being levied and for which a building permit was issued on or before April 1st preceding the Fiscal Year in which any or all of the Special Taxes are levied.
 "Undeveloped Property" includes all Taxable Property not classified as Developed Property, Approved Property or Provisional Exempt Property.
 "Approved Property" includes all Assessor's Parcels of Taxable Property other than Provisional Exempt Property: (i) that are included in a Final Map that was recorded prior to the January 1st immediately preceding the Fiscal Year for which the Special Tax A is being levied, and (ii) that have not been issued a building permit on or before the April 1st immediately preceding the Fiscal Year for which the Special Tax A is being levied.
-"Provisional Exempt Property" includes all Assessor's Parcels of Taxable Property subject to Special Tax A that would otherwise be classified as Exempt Property pursuant to the provisions of the Rate and Method, but cannot be classified as Exempt Property because to do so would reduce the Acreage of all Taxable Property within the applicable Zone below the required minimum Acreage for that Zone set forth in the Exempt Property section (Section P) of the Rate and Method.
+"Provisional Exempt Property" includes all Assessor's Parcels of Taxable Property subject to Special Tax A that would otherwise be classified as Exempt Property pursuant to the provisions of the Rate and Method, but cannot be classified as Exempt Property because to do so would reduce the Acreage of all Taxable Property below the required minimum Acreage set forth in the Exempt Property section (Section P) of the Rate and Method.